How to Help Manage Idiopathic Pulmonary Fibrosis (IPF)

 A clinical trial is a medical study that investigates how safe and effective a new therapy or technique is for managing a certain disease.
 Your healthcare provider can help you assess whether or not this is a good option for you.

-You’re not alone in this—
+You’re not alone in this

-we’re just a phone call away.
+—Lungs&You® is just a phone

-*Lungs&You® does not provide medical advice.
+Keep in mind, Lungs&You® does not provide medical advice.
 Please consult with your healthcare provider if you have specific questions about your health.